robiningelbrecht/phpunit-pretty-print/README.md

 ### Options

-* Output profiling report and the end of the test run
+* Output profiling report at the end of the test run

 ```xml
 <extensions>